fivetran/dbt_recurly/README.md

 ```

 ### Step 4: Disable models for non-existent sources
-Your Recurly connector may not be syncing all tabes that this package references.
+Your Recurly connection may not sync every table that this package expects.
 This might be because you are excluding those tables.
 If you are not using those tables, you can disable the corresponding functionality in the package by specifying the variable in your dbt_project.yml.
 By default, all packages are assumed to be true.
 You only have to add variables for tables you want to disable, like so:

 ```yml
 vars: